keshavbhatt/libtag-test-qt/README.md

 # Build instructions

  - install libtag1-dev (sudo apt install libtag1-dev)
- - open project set dir path where you have some music files.
+ - open project set dir path where you have some music files in mainwindow.cpp .
  - build and run app, click load meta button to load metadata of audio files in listWidget like in screenshot below.

 # Screenshot